gotson/komga-website/website/docs/installation/docker.md

 ### Via Docker Compose

-- Update all images: `docker-compose pull`
+- Update all images: `docker compose pull`
-  - or update a single image: `docker-compose pull komga`
+  - or update a single image: `docker compose pull komga`
-- Let compose update all containers as necessary: `docker-compose up -d`
+- Let compose update all containers as necessary: `docker compose up -d`
-  - or update a single container: `docker-compose up -d komga`
+  - or update a single container: `docker compose up -d komga`
 - You can also remove the old dangling images: `docker image prune`